Artistic Director, Ballet, Premiere Co.

 Kristina first began dancing as a five year old at Premiere Dance Center.
 She has continued her training in a variety of styles including Hip Hop, Ballet, Jazz, Lyrical, Musical Theatre, Contemporary and Tap ever since.
 At the age of ten, she entered into the Teacher Assistant Training Program at Premiere Dance Center.
 She developed a passion to work closely with dancers to encourage their improvement in all styles of dance.
 While a part of the Premiere Dance Center Competition Team, she has received numerous scholarships and has been recognized by some of the best in the industry.
 She is currently a member of Alchemy Tap Project, a professional tap company that performs in a number of gigs and shows throughout Washington State.
 Kristina is excited to be a part of the Premiere Dance Center faculty where she plans to use her knowledge and experience to help younger dancers achieve their dreams.

-Kristina Koumaeva is a professional dancer/instructor with BLOC talent agency and creative director of events with Artists Creating Entertainment.
-She grew up dancing in the greater Seattle area, training in all styles before beginning her teaching career in 2011.
-In 2012, she attended the University of Washington and performed with the Cheer & Pom squad and The Three Yells modern dance company before graduating with a BA in Marketing from the Michael G. Foster School of Business.
+Kristina is a professional dancer, teacher and choreographer represented by BLOC and Big Fish NW.
+She grew up dancing in the greater Seattle area, training at Turning Pointe Dance Centre before beginning her teaching career in 2011.
+In 2012, she attended the University of Washington and performed with the Cheer & Pom squad and The Three Yells modern dance company before graduating with a BA in Marketing from the Michael G. Foster School of Business in 2016.
 After completing undergrad she moved to Los Angeles to pursue a commercial dance career.
-During her 3 years in LA, she booked with luxury brands Gucci, Hermes, Redken, and Louboutin and worked with a handful of musical artists including JoJo Siwa and Justin Timberlake.
-While dancing she also worked as a manager for Millennium Dance Complex and produced entertainment events with Artists Creating Entertainment.
-In July of 2020 Kristina relocated back to the PNW and brought Artists Creating Entertainment (ACE) with her.
-She will be producing ACE events in the Greater Seattle area while also offering private dance training, artists development and professional choreography.
+During her 3 years in LA, she danced for luxury brands Gucci, Hermes, Redken, and Louboutin and worked with a handful of musical artists including JoJo Siwa and Justin Timberlake.
+She was also a manager for Millennium Dance Complex and the HUB, a Versaclimber trainer at CRUX and produced entertainment events with Artists Creating Entertainment.
+She likes to say that she “wears many hats and dances in any shoe.”
+In July of 2020 Kristina relocated back to the PNW and pursued her passions for teaching, choreographing and performing.
+Most recently performing with DASS Co.
+Aside from dance, Kristina loves to cook, spend warm weekends outside with her partner, Josh, and pup, Banjo, and thinks that live music and travel are worth every penny!

 Phi started out as a self-taught dancer, learning his first moves from YouTube and episodes of America's Best Dance Crew.
 In 2012, he began training at Westlake Dance Center where he became a member and eventual choreographer of groups such as Breed Seattle, Cruz Control, and Westsiders, as well as a WDC faculty member.
-Phi joined PG Boys in 2014 and since then he has performed, choreographed, and taught all around Seattle, and was recently featured in a Macklemore music video.
+Phi has since performed, choreographed, and taught around the PNW and beyond.

 ROBYNE DE JONG